AnujPancholi/fullstackopen2020-part7/README.md

 Then I implemented the actual `UserStats` component that would show this data in the form of a table.
 The stats for each user would be dispalyed by a component that renders a table row for that particular user.

+**NOTE:** I did not know exactly how to style the table so I copied the css properties off a tutorial, **ONLY the css, NOT any of the code**.

 ----